bfauber71/MyParkingMgr/replit.md

 ### UI/UX Decisions

 The frontend is a Single Page Application (SPA) built with pure JavaScript (ES6+) and mobile-first responsive CSS, avoiding external frameworks.
 It features streamlined navigation with 3 main tabs (Vehicles, Properties, Settings) and sub-tabs for settings.
 Accessibility is a priority, with increased contrast on text and elements, adhering to WCAG guidelines.
-Ticket designs are optimized for thermal printers, utilizing black and white schemes with bold text and border styles for emphasis.
+Ticket designs are optimized for thermal printers, utilizing black and white schemes with bold text and border styles for emphasis, and dynamic logo integration via ZPL.
+The navbar is fixed at the top of the screen and includes a real-time clock respecting the configured timezone.

 ### Technical Implementations